 Inspired by how the human brain works, machines can learn, analyze and make decisions.
 As an inventor, you can improve existing machine learning methods and find new Artificial Intelligence (AI) methods, thereby helping to shape our future.

 The JKU's Master's degree program in "Artificial Intelligence" gives you the expertise and skills necessary to become a driving force of innovation and development.
-You can also learn more about the connections between AI and the law as well as their sociological impact.
+You can also learn more about the connections between AI and the law as well as the sociological impact.